 In addition to political events, there were other circumstances that contributed to the melancholic mood seen in the sculptures of the Middle Kingdom.
 Between them played a particularly important role a new religious development.
-During the Old Kingdom the cult of the sun god Ra enjoyed a monopoly, but during the Middle Kingdom a new devotion related to the cult of Osiris was gaining a growing reputation as a popular interpretation of human destiny.
+During the Old Kingdom the religious cult was practically monopolized by the sun god Ra*, but during the Middle Kingdom a new devotion related to the cult of Osiris* was gaining a growing reputation as a popular interpretation of the human destiny.
 Osiris is the myth of the dying and resurrecting god, an underground deity.
 Contrary to the devotion to Ra, Osiris promises an abstract immortality and must have influenced the state of mind that characterized the sculpture of the Middle Kingdom.
 In the few portrait-statues from this time there is an aura of sadness that is sometimes reflected in the faces with a suppressed sob.
 Even the most undaunted statues have a morbid paralysis in their gestures.

 Another set of figures typical of the Middle Kingdom are the so called “models” or “mock-ups” and the figures of servants or slaves which were buried alongside the great lords.
 They are made of wood and in case of some “models” represented whole households.
 The long and slender figures of servants carrying offerings (including the famous one of the Louvre from the XII Dynasty) are graceful and elegant with a beauty that seems almost modern.

-The imperial restoration was annihilated by the terrible invasion of the Hyksos towards 1700 BC.
+The imperial restoration was annihilated by the terrible invasion of the Hyksos towards 1700 BCE.
 The end of the Middle Kingdom was determined by the invasion of Lower Egypt by these Semitic people coming from the desert of Arabia.
 These barbarians dominated the Nile delta for nearly a century and a half.
-By 1580 BC Ahmose founder of the XVIII Dynasty expelled them to Palestine.
-This event ended the Second Intermediate Period (dominated by the Hyksos, 1674-1549 BC) and inaugurated the long period known as the New Kingdom (1549-1069 BC).
+By 1580 BCE Ahmose founder of the XVIII Dynasty expelled them to Palestine.
+This event ended the Second Intermediate Period (dominated by the Hyksos, 1674-1549 BCE) and inaugurated the long period known as the New Kingdom (1549-1069 BCE).